cytora/pycon-nlp-in-10-lines/README.md

 	git clone git@github.com:cytora/pycon-nlp-in-10-lines.git
 	cd pycon-nlp-in-10-lines

-We recommend you to install all the dependencies in virtualenv, however this step could be skipped.
+We recommend you to install all the required dependencies in a virtual environment such as [virtualenv](https://virtualenv.pypa.io/en/stable/), however this step could be skipped.

     virtualenv -p python3 venv
     source venv/bin/activate

-Or if you are using conda virtual environments then you will run
+If you are using the Miniconda release of Python, you can use [conda virtual environments](http://conda.pydata.org/docs/using/envs.html) so your virtual environments will be slightly different.

 	conda create --name venv python=3
 	source activate venv